 - Make your Norwegian bank account

 - After you get the card, you will have a Norwegian D number so the next step is to make your Norwegian account.
-Once your account is created you have the right to transfer the money you submitted in your own account.
+Once your account is created you have the right to transfer the money you submitted to your own account.

 Positive point: Unlike Germany which is a blocked account, you have full control over the money hence as soon as you get a part-time job you can send back the money to Pakistan.